nanomsg/mangos-v1/README.md

     $ go get bitbucket.org/gdamore/sp

-After this command *chanstream* is ready to use.
+After this command *sp* is ready to use.
 Its source will be in:

     $GOROOT/src/pkg/bitbucket.org/gdamore/sp